jonbirge/logpager/README.md

 ### Usage

-Mount the web and auth log files as `/access.log` and `/auth.log`, respectively.
+Mount your server's web and/or auth log files into the logpager container as `/access.log` and `/auth.log`, respectively.
 Connect to the container on HTTP port 80 and the default interface will be served.
 There is no security or SSL provided as this is primarily intended as an auxilary container to be integrated with other containers and hosted behind a reverse proxy, such as Traefik.
 Right now this only work with CLF log files, but will eventually be made to work with at least standard auth logs, as well.

 Export `/blacklist.csv` to provide a live list of blacklisted IP addresses and CIDRs.
 There are scripts showing how to use this file to update iptable-based firewalls in Linux.

 ### Docker Compose

-The best way to use this is within an orchestrated set of containers.
-You can quickly stand up a fully functional demo using the `docker-compose.yml` file found in `/test/stack`.

-Here is an example `docker-compose.yml` file showing how to integrate with a reverse proxy (Traefik) to access logs for all proxy traffic in the context of a simple NGINX webserver.
-However, if you want to get started quickly, I recommend just looking at the example full stack (which includes configuration files) in `test/stack`.
+The easiest way to use this is within an orchestrated set of containers that includes a reverse proxy and an SQL database (to handle the backlisting functionality).
+You can quickly stand up a fully functional instance of logpager using the `docker-compose.yml` file found in `/test/stack`.
+Below is an example `docker-compose.yml` file showing how to integrate with a reverse proxy (Traefik) to access logs for all proxy traffic.

 ```
 version: '3.7'